chekwei4/airflow-amazon-products/README.md

 ## Project Objective
 To create a simple data pipeline which aims to serve the following:
 1. Automatically download 10 raw data files from [source](http://jmcauley.ucsd.edu/data/amazon/)
-2. Unzip the data files into `.csv` format
+2. Unzip the data files and convert them into `.csv` format
 3. Perform data cleaning on the data files
-4. Ingest both cleaned and raw data into GCS
+4. Ingest both cleaned and raw data files into Google Cloud Storage

 End state of the data pipeline would be  `.csv` files ready for ML pipeline to extract as `pandas.Dataframe`, which subsequently performs NLP (Natural Language Processing) techniques on the data.
+The ML pipeline portion of the project will not be covered in this git repository.

 ## Motivation
 The idea stemmed from a ML project which I was working on - An end-to-end ML pipeline that aims to classify positive